CFBruna/petcare_project/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under a **Proprietary License**.
+All rights reserved.
 See the [LICENSE](LICENSE) file for details.

+For licensing inquiries or permission requests, please contact [brunaads.ti@gmail.com](mailto:brunaads.ti@gmail.com).

 ---